arturmpinho/coffeeinsider/README.md

 **Landing Page**
 With a B2B relationship in mind, the landing page is aimed to be straight to the point.

-Without any nuisance, this page offers exclusively a brief introduction to what is the Coffee Insider and a particular "navigation menu" that will display on a click/hover all the other relevant pages, represented by intuitive icons.
+Without any nuisance, this page offers exclusively a brief introduction to what is the Coffee Insider and a peculiar "navigation menu" that will display on a click all the other relevant pages, represented by intuitive icons.

 **Trading Page**